about

-A scholar at the Royal College of Music, and student of Dr Deirdre Gribbin and Prof. Simon Holt, Thomas’ undergraduate studies has thus far led him to collaborations with emerging artists including Patricia Gomez, Christiana Achim, The Vox Quartet, and Luca Imperiale, as well as workshops and premiers with established ensembles including the Fidelio Trio, Alkyona Quartet, Ex Corde, and RCM String Orchestra.
-Thomas’ time at the RCM has also led him to receive commissions for both chamber and large ensemble works.
+A scholar at the Royal College of Music, Thomas’ undergraduate studies have thus far led him to collaborations with many emerging artists, including Patricia Gomez, Thomas Luke, Christiana Achim, Luca Imperiale, Ozgur Kaya, Maria Filippova, Sophie Stevenson, Ilayda Deniz Oğuz, and Larli Davies, as well as workshops and premieres with established ensembles including the Fidelio Trio, Alkyona Quartet, Ex Corde, RCM String Orchestra, RCM Symphony Orchestra, and Horsham Symphony Orchestra.

 © Sisi Burn